Nissan Silvia

 The Nissan Silvia (日産・シルビア, Nissan Shirubia) is the series of small sports cars produced by Nissan.
 Versions of the Silvia have been marketed as the 200SX or 240SX for export, with some export versions being sold under the Datsun brand.

-The name "Silvia" is derived from Sylvia, the name of the nymph who served Diana, the Roman goddess of the hunt and chastity.
-The name also means "forest" in Latin.
+The Gazelle was the twin-model of Silvia sold in Japan at different dealerships for the S110 and S12 generations; the Gazelle name was also used in Australia for the S12 generation.
+For the S13 generation in Japan, the Gazelle was replaced with the 180SX, which was a hatchback model of the Silvia with pop-up headlights that was also sold as the 200SX and 240SX for export purposes.

 CSP311

-In 1962, Albrecht Graf von Goertz has previously worked as a consultant for BMW, having created the BMW 507, and saw the potential of Japanese manufacturers.
+In 1962, Albrecht Goertz was working as a consultant for BMW, having created the BMW 507, and saw the potential of Japanese manufacturers.
 Yamaha had created the Technical Research Institute to develop their own sports car in 1959, and had built the YX30 sports car.
 As Yamaha had a working relationship with Nissan, work began on project A550X, but at some point the project fell apart and work was cancelled.
 Kazuo Kimura and Fumio Yoshida were both working on Project A550X and when the professional relationship between Nissan and Goertz ended in 1964, the work on the project contributed to the Silvia.